biganans/wawo/README.md

 # wawo
-wawo is a network lib providing multi-threading io support across windows&amp;posix platforms
+wawo is a network lib providing multi-threading io for windows&posix platforms

 #features
   1, windows and posix platform compatible